Geniculate Artery Embolization:

 What is Osteoarthritis (OA) related chronic knee pain?

-Osteoarthritis (OA) is a degenerative joint disease that leads to gradual destruction of cartilage and chronic knee pain.
+Osteoarthritis (OA) is a degenerative joint disease that leads to gradual destruction of cartilage and consistent knee pain.
 It affects a generous portion of the population, with approximately 37% of Americans over the age of 60 suffering from OA related chronic knee pain.
 It has been shown to be the leading cause of chronic pain and disability in the elderly.
 Considering all sites of osteoarthritis in the body, over 80% of OA disease is from the knee, and up to 50% Americans are affected during their lifetime.
 Initially described as simply a “wear and tear” disease, it has now been shown through several studies to be much more complex.
 It involves a continuous cycle of inflammation, effecting the synovial lining of the knee, angiogenesis (new blood vessels recruiting sensory nerves), and continuous destruction of joint cartilage.
 The new blood vessels formed serve as a highway for more inflow of inflammatory cells, and the cycle of joint cartilage destruction continues.
 Geniculate artery embolization aims to block this highway by selectively blocking the small arteries affected, through minimally invasive technique.

 What are the treatment options for OA related chronic knee pain?